RobertKozak/MonoMobile.Views/README.markdown

 ------------------
 Attributes that work on Methods.

 	[Button]			- creates a button that will execute this method when touched.
+	[ProgressButton]	- Displays a ProgressHud or an activuty control and executes a method in a thread.
+							Handles both synchronous and async methods.
 	[LoadMore]			- creates a button that has an activity control that displays while method is executing [NavbarButton]		- creates a button on the NavBar that will execute this method when touched.
 	[PullToRefresh]		- this method will be called when user pulls down to refresh [Searchbar]			- this method will be called during the search funtion of the Searchbar.
-						On a class it means show the search bar automatically when View is loaded [Toolbar]		- creates a button on the toolbar that will execute this method when touched
+							On a class it means show the search bar automatically when View is loaded [ToolbarButton]		- creates a button on the toolbar that will execute this method when touched

 When creating a DialogViewController the View is parsed and a new TableView is created.
 Each field,